SuperOfficeDocs/superoffice-docs/docs/foreignkey.md

 ["appName"]["deviceId", "deviceName"]["key"].Value
 ```

 The indexing works via three classes, intuitively called ForeignApp, ForeignDevice, and ForeignKey.
-You can start off with creating a new instance of a ForeignApp, and then drilling all the way down to a foreign key by indexes.
+You can start with creating a new instance of a ForeignApp, and then drilling all the way down to a foreign key by indexes.

 ```csharp
 ForeignApp fh = new ForeignApp();